Shape

 Create remote state and locking resources automatically

 The generate block is useful for allowing you to setup the remote state backend configuration in a DRY manner, but this introduces a bootstrapping problem: how do you create and manage the underlying storage resources for the remote state?
-For example, when using the s3 backend, Terraform expects the S3 bucket to already exist for it to upload the state objects.
+For example, when using the s3 backend, OpenTofu/Terraform expects the S3 bucket to already exist for it to upload the state objects.

 To handle this, Terragrunt supports a different block for managing the backend configuration: the remote_state block.